 The Climate Psychology Alliance came into being during 2009-12 with Adrian Tait and Paul Hoggett as co-founding Secretary and Chair and through the hard work of the whole group of founding members.
 The CPA has grown considerably since its formation, becoming broader, more interdisciplinary and international in its membership and opening up dialogues in multiple directions.

 We welcome anyone and everyone to our membership who wants to engage in addressing the psychological aspects of the climate and ecological crisis.
 Whoever and wherever we are today, we are affected by it.

 While individual members contribute in a range of ways, much of our core work is done through groups focusing on particular aspects or themes.
 On this page you will find a brief introduction to some of our groups.

 CPA Board of Directors

 The Board of Directors is the working group of CPA elected by its members to take care of coordination and our democracy and regulation.
-Within the Board of Directors, the Cœur group is delegated to take care of the day to day organising.
-The French word "Cœur" (heart) picks up on the need for heart and courage.
+Within the Board of Directors, the Co-ordinating group is delegated to take care of the day to day organising.
+This was first known as the "Cœur" group meaning "heart" warming our focus on care, pacing and courage.
 The Board also delegates some financial responsibilities to the Finance Group.
 Our board members work across a range of different areas, including as psychotherapists, psychosocial researchers, activists, art therapists and artists.

 Therapeutic Support Group